What are Porcelain Veneers?

 Porcelain veneers are custom-made in a dental laboratory to look exactly like the patient’s teeth.
 The main advantages of porcelain veneers are that they are extremely natural looking and are resistant to future staining.
-Additionally, there is no tooth reduction needed in the manner of composite resin, which takes up considerably more bulk and volume once applied.
-Two or three appointments may be required for this process.
+Additionally, tooth reduction is not necessary in the manner of composite resin, which takes up considerably more bulk and volume once applied.
+Two or three appointments may be necessary for this process.